captn3m0/news/README.md

 - Trigger Warnings are shown in bold, prefixed to the article text.
 - The content is updated every 30 minutes.
 - There are no trackers or ads.

+## Configuration
+- Read articles are marked in grey.
+You can reset read articles in Settings.
+- Highlight words can be configured in settings, and will be highlighted across all news articles and headlines.
+- You can hide specific topics under settings.

 [^1]: List of sources considered as syndicated: PTI, Hindustan Times, Indian Express